CLEA Award to

-The CLEA Awards Committee is thrilled to announce that Bob Kuehn, Professor of Law and Associate Dean for Clinical Education at Washington University in St. Louis School of Law, is the recipient of the 2021 CLEA Award for Outstanding Advocate for Clinical Teachers.
+The CLEA Awards Committee is thrilled to announce that Ian Weinstein (Professor of Law at Fordham Law School) and Sheila Bedi (Clinical Law Professor at Northwestern Pritzker School of Law) are recipients of the CLEA Award for Outstanding Advocate for Clinical Teachers.

 Prior award recipients:

 2002 Mark Heyrmann (Chicago) and Liz Ryan Cole (Vermont)

 2003 Nancy Cook and Robert Seibel (then at Cornell)

 2008 Karen Tokarz (Washington U. in St. Louis)